Slide in euro helps Europe's earnings outpace U.S. results

 European profits are seen rising about 5 percent in 2015, a relatively low figure due to the steep drop in profits seen for oil companies, while U.S. profit growth is seen grinding to an halt this year, up 1.6 percent, I/B/E/S data shows.

-This makes the differential in favour of European profit growth the widest in six years.
+This makes the differential in favor of European profit growth the widest in six years.

 Andrea Williams, European equities fund manager at Royal London Asset Management, said European earnings are set to improve even more later in the year as the benefits of the lower euro, as well as lower oil prices, has not yet been felt by many companies.